joshhanley/livewire-dusk-testbench/README.md

 To use Livewire Dusk, all you need to do is extend `LivewireDusk\TestCase` instead of `Orchestra\Testbench\Dusk\TestCase` in your dusk tests.

-Or configure this in your base browser testcase
+Or configure this in your base browser testcase:

 ```php
 <?php